Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Stellar mass functions

 The functional form we will use to fit the stellar mass function is the single Schechter function \citep{Schechter1976}.
 This function has been shown to well reproduce stellar mass functions of single galaxy populations \citep[e.g.][]{Davidzon2017, Adams2021}.
 The Schechter function is defined as follows

 where $\rm M^*$ is the characteristic stellar mass that corresponds to the "knee" of the SMF, the point at which the exponential cutoff and powerlaw slope start. $\Phi^*$ is the normalisation and corresponds to the number density at $\rm M^*$, and $\alpha$ is the strength of the powerlaw slope.
-Fitting the SMF with a common functional form enables easy comparison between different works and their parameters with more physical meanings.
+Fitting the SMF with a common functional form enables easy comparison between different works and their parameters. { It also provides a simple model that can be linked to theory.}

-However, before we fit the functional form, we should explore the relative uncertainties involved in fitting an SMF.
+However, before we fit the functional form, we should explore the relative uncertainties involved in fitting a SMF.
 This is explored in depth in Appendix \ref{app.s.smf_fitting}.
 For now we note that as we are probing massive quiescent galaxies we can detect down to our mass cut.
 We take into account cosmic variance following the methodology of \citet{Jespersen2025}.
 Finally, we correct for \citet{Eddington1913} bias via convolving the SMF with a Voigt profile.
-See Appendix \ref{app.s.smf_fitting} for full details.

 In order to fit the SMF we use the code \textsc{DYNESTY} \citep{Speagle2020} which uses Dynamic Nested Sampling \citep{Skilling2004, Higson2019} in order to explore the posterior space for the SMF.
 This approach better enables degeneracies between various quantities to be explored, whilst also being able to deal with a large number of dimensions within the parameter space.
-We fit for $\phi^*$, $\rm M^*$ and $\alpha$.
-We use Uniform priors on all parameters.
+We fit for $\phi^*$, $\rm M^*$ and $\alpha$ with the log likelihood calculated for a simple Gaussian error model \citep[e.g. $\chi^2$, following][]{Hogg2010}.
+We use uniform priors on all parameters.

 The resulting best-fit stellar mass functions are shown in Fig. \ref{fig:smf_observed}.
 The errors are obtained from the 16th and 84th percentiles of the resulting distribution of the stellar mass functions computed using the posteriors of the three parameters.
 This has the effect of propagating through the uncertainties on $\phi^*$, $\rm M^*$ and $\alpha$.